vbud/website/src/content/blog/how-to-pm.md

 #9 is very related to #2 and #4.
 PMs (and other roles) can fall into a trap of spending way too much time writing documents, creating slides, and attending every possible meeting.
 Remaining focused on improving the product and customer experience above all else does wonders for productivity and morale, and Karishma is great at calling out when a process or unnecessary request is getting in the way of doing good work.

 While Karishma doesn't mention this, one of the best, if not the best, aspects of working with her is that she is fun to work with.
-She's energetic, she brings people together, and she has this incredible ability to improve even the most difficult work situation, and while working hard and caring about the outcome.
+She's energetic, she brings people together, and she has this incredible ability to improve even the most difficult work situation.
+She works hard and really cares about the outcome over bureaucracy and politics.